 COMP 260.
 INDEPENDENT STUDY.
 Individual study of specialized topics in computer science.
 Sophomore standing, permission of the department chair, and a faculty sponsor are required.
-Semester course, one, two or three hours.

 COMP 270.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in computer science.
 Sophomore standing, permission of the department chair, and a faculty sponsor are required.
-Semester course, one, two or three hours.

 COMP 314.
 AUTOMATA THEORY.
 This course is an introduction to computation theory including the topics: finite automata, regular languages, pushdown automata, context-free languages, Turing machines, recursive languages and functions, and computational complexity.
 Prerequisites: Computer Science 220 and Mathematics 213.
-Spring semester only, three hours.